 Services that are covered for you What you must pay when you get these services Services to treat kidney disease Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime • You pay \$0 per visit if performed by your PCP and \$5 per visit if performed by a specialist.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime • You pay \$0 if performed at your PCP's office and \$10 per visit if performed at a specialist's office.
 Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) • You pay 10% coinsurance for each treatment billed by a qualified, Medicareapproved dialysis provider.
 You pay 20% coinsurance for any drugs used during the procedure.
 Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) • Included in your costs for inpatient hospital care.
 Please see the Inpatient hospital care section of this chart for more information about what you must pay.
-Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) • You pay 10% coinsurance for self-dialysis training.
-Home dialysis equipment and supplies • You pay 20% coinsurance. • Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) • You pay 20% coinsurance.
+Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) You pay 10% coinsurance for self- dialysis training.
+Home dialysis equipment and supplies • You pay 20% coinsurance.
+Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) • You pay 20% coinsurance.
 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."